The periphery of Pench Tiger Reserve

-Trees for Tigers
+Trees for Forests & Wildlife

-Plantation of local tree species on the Community lands of the Dulara village (21o39’15.22’’N, 79o26’22.73’’E) on the buffer zone of the Pench Tiger Reserve, Ramtek Taluka, Nagpur, Maharashtra, India
+Plantation of local tree species on the Community lands of Dulara village on the buffer zone of Pench Tiger Reserve, Ramtek Taluka, Nagpur, Maharashtra, India

-In his paper, Opportunities of Habitat Connectivity for Tiger (Panthera tigris) between Kanha and Pench National Parks in Madhya Pradesh, India, Chinmaya S. Rathore of the Indian Institute of Forest Management, Bhopal, India speaks about the importance of tree plantation in restoration of the Kanha-Pench corridor, promotion of nature-based tourism, and integration of the local communities in the process for it to impact tiger conservation efforts.
-The project has been carried out on public land, wherein the community will be able to utilise the NTFPs like fruits, tendu leaves, twigs and fodder.
+In his paper, ‘Opportunities of Habitat Connectivity for Tiger (Panthera tigris) between Kanha and Pench National Parks in Madhya Pradesh, India’, Chinmaya S. Rathore of the Indian Institute of Forest Management, Bhopal speaks about the importance of tree plantation in restoration of the Kanha-Pench corridor, promotion of nature-based tourism, and integration of the local communities in the process for it to impact tiger conservation efforts.
+The project has been carried out on public lands, wherein the community will be able to utilise the NTFPs like fruits, tendu leaves, twigs, and fodder.
 The beneficiaries are mostly women, who say the project has empowered them as well as provided them with the option to work in the vicinity of their homes.
-The project involves 70 households, creating 3000 workdays for the labour-force of which 70% are women.
+The project involves 70 households, creating 3000 workdays for the labour-force, of which 70% are women.